 I have completed my launch communication plan and have now moved into the “Keep the momentum going” phase.
 Frequent social media posts, cross promotion, blog tours, book reviews, giveaways, email blasts, etc. Once you self-publish a book, you are now on the hook for marketing the book forever.
+(More tips on social media for authors here.)
 That sounds daunting, but you have to think of it like any other product.
 Products don’t sell themselves.
 You have to put yourself out there as the author, put the book out there through ads, all to keep the stream of people flowing to your book.
 I enjoy the marketing aspect so it’s fun for me, but it is also time consuming.

 Kidlit Takeaway: Ah, the old “art vs. business” debate!
 A great reminder that any book, even a traditionally published one, becomes a product.
 And then you sell it forever.
 The good news is that every positive review, blog post, interview, etc. gives you additional traction, but you always have to be proactive about creating opportunities.
 Unfortunately, “if you build it, they will come” is not a realistic adage in the age when hundreds of thousands of books are being traditionally and independently published per year.

 What’s on the horizon for you?
 Would you self-publish again?
 Why or why not?